 Note that in many cases vision therapy is sufficient and can resolve a host of problems your child was experiencing.

 Do you think your child's ADHD-like symptoms may be the result of a functional vision problem?
-Schedule a Functional Vision Exam to find out.
+Schedule a Functional Vision Exam.